raspberrypilearning/using-pip-on-windows/worksheet.md

     ![Find where Python is installed](images/find-python-location.png)

-1. A window should open up with some files and folders: this is where Python is installed.
+1. A window should open up with some files and folders: this should be where Python is installed.
 Right click on the address bar at the top and select **Copy address as text**.

     ![Copy Python location](images/copy-address.png)

+    Note: If the address bar contains the words **Start menu** then you are probably looking at a shortcut to Python.
+Right click again on the file called `Python 3.x` (where `3.x` is the version number of your Python installation) and select **Open file location** until you see a folder containing a file called `python.exe`.

 1. From the main Windows menu, open the Control Panel: